-Jamie Ann T. Dollentas, Maryjean N. Gamba
+Jamie Ann T. Dollentas1, Maryjean N. Gamba2

-Department of Education, Philippines Sorsogon State University, Philippines
+1Department of Education, Philippines 2Sorsogon State University, Philippines

-ABSTRACT: Natural disasters, including earthquakes, cyclones, and climate-related events, have escalated in frequency and intensity in the 21st century posing significant global challenges.
+ABSTRACT: Natural hazards, including earthquakes, cyclones, and climate-related events, have escalated in frequency and intensity in the 21st century posing significant global challenges.
 The Philippines, located along the Pacific "Ring of Fire," is highly susceptible to typhoons, earthquakes, floods, volcanic eruptions, and landslides, all of which threaten educational continuity.
 As a result, the Department of Education (DepEd) has implemented the Comprehensive Framework for Disaster Risk Reduction and Management (DRRM) in Basic Education to address these challenges, with school DRRM coordinators playing a critical role in disaster preparedness, response, and recovery.
 This study investigates the knowledge and skills of School DRRM Coordinators in Irosin District 1, Irosin, Sorsogon, focusing on DRRM modules, psychological first aid, and school-based first aid.
-A mixed methods research design was employed, utilizing both quantitative and qualitative data to assess participants' knowledge and skills.
+A mixed-methods research design was employed, utilizing both quantitative and qualitative data to assess participants' knowledge and skills.
 A knowledge test design was used to measure the knowledge, while qualitative insights were gathered from unstructured interviews.
 Findings revealed that school DRRM Coordinators had varying levels of knowledge across modules.
 Inclusive and Child-Centered DRRM and Supplies and Logistics in Education in Emergencies were rated outstanding, while Education in Emergencies, Information Management, and Temporary Learning Space were very satisfactory.
 Modules such as PFA and RA 10821 were satisfactory, but Philippine Basic Education System, Conflict Sensitive Education, Alternative Delivery Modes, and Camp Coordination and Camp Management were fairly satisfactory.
 Modules including School-Based DRRM, DRRM-CCA Terminologies, International and National Foundations of DRRM on Basic Education, Resource Mobilization and Partnership, Contingency Planning for Education, and Introduction to Peace and Conflict did not meet expectations.
-The qualitative data identified challenges met that possibly caused the low scores such as (1) Lack of Initial Training; (2) Unexpected role assignments; and (3)Uncertainty and Concern About Responsibility, and Resources, While, skills demonstrations showed average performance, there were challenges identified in (1) Role uncertainty; (2) Poor coordination (3) Reliance on external support and online resources; (4) Emotional impact; (6) Training gaps in practical first aid knowledge; and (7) outdated DRRM resources.
+The qualitative data identified challenges met that possibly caused the low scores such as (1) Lack of Initial Training and Resources; (2) Unexpected role assignments; and (3)Uncertainty and concern about the responsibility..
+While, skills demonstrations showed average performance, there were challenges identified in (1) Role uncertainty; (2) Poor coordination with stakeholders like the LGU (3) Over-reliance on external support and online resources; (4) Emotional impact; (6) Training gaps in practical first aid knowledge; and (7) Some outdated DRRM resources.
 These findings emphasize the need for a focused training program and updated DRRM resources to enhance emergency preparedness in school settings.